Presigned URL

 Presigned URL generation is only available for private buckets.
 To generate a Presigned URL:

 The link will be copied to the clipboard and will remain active for 60 minutes.
-After this time, an attempt to follow the link will return a 403 error.
-The control panel does not allow changing the duration for which the link remains active.
+After that, the link will return a 403 error.
+The control panel does not allow changing this parameter.

 You can create a Presigned URL using AWS CLI with the following command: